-- 5A.3 Foreign currency The participation fee is only payable in connection with notional amounts reported in a currency.
-With regard to non-Canadian dollar reporting, the Canadian dollar equivalent is calculated using the applicable daily exchange rate on the last business day of the derivatives fee year, as posted on the Bank of Canada website. - 5A.4 Time of payment and late fee Payments of derivatives participation fees must be made to the Ontario Securities Commission not more than 60 days after the end of the derivatives fee year and be accompanied by Form 13-502F9.
+28. The participation fee is only payable in connection with notional amounts reported in a currency.
+With regard to non-Canadian dollar reporting, the Canadian dollar equivalent is calculated using the applicable daily exchange rate on the last business day of the derivatives fee year, as posted on the Bank of Canada website.
+If a notional amount is denominated in a currency for which the Bank of Canada does not post an exchange rate, the exchange rate posted by another central bank may be used.

+Time of payment and late fee

+29. Payments of derivatives participation fees must be made to the Ontario Securities Commission not more than 60 days after the end of the derivatives fee year and be accompanied by Form 13-502F9.
 For example, the fee in respect of the derivatives fee year beginning on July 1, 2022 and ending on June 30, 2023 would be payable by August 29, 2023.
 If the fee payer is late in paying the fee, an additional fee of 0.1% of the outstanding amount is charged for each business day.

-PART 6 - ACTIVITY FEES
+PART 7 ACTIVITY FEES

+Technical reports

-- 6.1 Technical reports Item A2 of Appendix C requires fee payment of \$2,500 for the filing of each technical report for which an activity fee has not previously been paid.
+30. Row A2 of Appendix F requires fee payment of \$2,500 for the filing of each technical report for which an activity fee has not previously been paid.
 This includes where a technical report is incorporated by reference into a prospectus.
-Staff consider that a technical report is incorporated by reference into a prospectus even if the incorporation is indirect; for example, the technical report is referenced in an annual information form that itself is incorporated in the prospectus. - 6.2 Concurrent application by permitted individual Item K4 of Appendix C imposes a fee of \$100 for an individual seeking approval as a permitted individual.
-Item K5 imposes a fee of \$200 for an individual changing his or her status to a representative of a registrant firm.
-If an individual makes a concurrent application for approval as a permitted individual and as a representative of a registrant firm, staff would expect a fee of \$200 in the aggregate. - 6.3 Affiliates Subsection 6.2.1(1) of the Rule provides for only one activity fee to be paid for an application, in respect of a joint activity, made jointly by applicants affiliated with each other.
-Subsection 6.2.1(2) ensures that this measure applies to affiliates jointly applying for exemptive relief. - 6.4 Investment fund families Section 6.3 of the Rule provides for only one activity fee to be paid for an application made by or on behalf of two or more investments funds in the same investment fund family. - 6.5 Withdrawal of application or refiling of prospectus Generally, where an activity fee has been paid by a person who then abandons the matter or withdraws the application, a new activity fee would be payable if the person resurrects the application or updates the application for material changes that have occurred.
+Staff consider that a technical report is incorporated by reference into a prospectus even if the incorporation is indirect; for example, the technical report is referenced in an annual information form that itself is incorporated in the prospectus.

+Concurrent application by permitted individual

+31. Row I4 of Appendix F imposes a fee of \$100 for an individual seeking approval as a permitted individual.
+Row I5 imposes a fee of \$200 for an individual changing his or her status to a representative of a registrant firm.
+If an individual makes a concurrent application for approval as a permitted individual and as a representative of a registrant firm, staff would expect a fee of \$200 in the aggregate.

+Affiliates

+30. Subsection 34(1) of the Rule provides for only one activity fee to be paid for an application, in respect of a joint activity, made jointly by applicants affiliated with each other.
+Subsection 34(2) ensures that this measure applies to affiliates jointly applying for exemptive relief.

+Investment fund families

+31. Section 35 of the Rule provides for only one activity fee to be paid for an application made by or on behalf of two or more investments funds in the same investment fund family.

+Withdrawal of application or refiling of prospectus

+32. Generally, where an activity fee has been paid by a person who then abandons the matter or withdraws the application, a new activity fee would be payable if the person resurrects the application or updates the application for material changes that have occurred.
 Likewise, if a prospectus is withdrawn and then refiled, there is no waiver of the prospectus fee.

-PART 7 -FEES FOR LATE FILING OR DELIVERY
+PART 8 FEES FOR LATE FILING OR DELIVERY